mhafizulazwan/LineFollowingRobotwithArm/README.md

 # LineFollowingRobotwithArm
-To create a robot capable of following lines and perform pick and place using a robotics arm
+To create a differential robot capable of following lines and it is equipped with a robotics arm to perform pick and place tasks.